awingrove/PortableIoC/README.md

 ioc.Register<IBar>(ioc => new Bar(ioc.Resolve<IFoo>());
 ```

 Registered implementations should have a constructor that takes only interfaces.
-These are then resovlved as dependencies through the container.
+These are then resolved as dependencies through the container.
 For example, Bar contains the following constructor:

 ```
 public Bar(IFoo foo) ...